 - Online Reference Collection – This guide links to useful online reference materials, including general dictionaries and encyclopedias, as well as resources focused on specific subject disciplines.

-- Thesis and Serials File – Explains how to search the card catalog (located near the Information desk) for older serial and theses records.
+- Thesis and Serials File – Explains how to search the card catalog (located on the second floor of the Main Library near the entrance to the main stacks) for older serial and theses records.

 - Audubon Folio – A facsimile copy of Birds of America, an illustrative set of 435 plates published by John James Audubon, is on display by the Literatures and Languages Library.
 The Library also owns an original set, which is housed in our Rare Book and Manuscript Library.